kyamagu/mexopencv/README.markdown

 License
 =======

-The code may be redistributed under BSD license.
+The code may be redistributed under the BSD 3-Clause license.